Acerca de

 Michelle, Highland Park Resident & Retired Mental Health Counselor

-Due to so many individuals having health complications, there seems to be more individuals depressed.
-Which connects on a deeper level as some of these illnesses are climate-related.
+Michelle told us that due to so many individuals having health complications, there seem to be more depressed individuals, which connects on a deeper level as some of these illnesses are climate-related.
 Warmer weather actively worsens her peers' asthma symptoms.
-This is being proven through frequent hospital visits, this was no different during Michigan’s recent wildfire smoke in the summer.
-Further, power outages in her neighborhood cause numerous problems for everyone.
-Including her neighbor possessing an electric wheelchair that has no other choice but quickly finding somewhere to stay.
-Along with three children and elderly groups requiring electricity for their medical necessities.
-Resulting in most residents within her region needing emergency preparedness kits.
+This is apparent through frequent hospital visits, including during Michigan’s recent wildfire smoke in the summer.
+Power outages in her neighborhood cause numerous problems for everyone: her neighbor has an electric wheelchair and has no other choice but quickly finding somewhere to stay when their power goes out.
+Other residents in the area, including three children and some elderly neighbors, required electricity for their medical necessities.
+Michelle pointed out the need for emergency preparedness kits her region .

 Payge, MD/MPH